timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 Answer: A BST can be used to maintain a sorted list of scores in a leader board, allowing for efficient insertion of new scores and retrieval of top scores.

+You might wonder with all the trees, why a BST is the best choice for a leader board?

+Lets find out.

 ### Other Tree type examples

-#### AVL trees
+#### AVL (Adelson-Velsky Landis) trees

+Named after its inventors, Georgy Adelson-Velsky and Evgenii Landis, who published it in their 1962 paper “An algorithm for the organization of information”.

 While not as commonly used directly in frontend development as some other data structures, AVL trees can still have practical applications in certain scenarios.
 Here are some examples of how an AVL tree might be relevant to a front-end developer:

 - Autocomplete suggestions: efficiently store and retrieve words or phrases, maintaining them in sorted order for quick prefix-based searches.
-- Maintaining a dynamically sorted list of elements, such as a leaderboard or a list of users/products that need to be kept in order.
+- Maintaining a dynamically sorted list of elements, such as a leader board or a list of users/products that need to be kept in order.
 - Range queries: When you need to efficiently find elements within a specific range, such as filtering products by price or date range.

 #### Red-Black Trees